The study was done today - here is the link. The parameters of the study:

 What's wrong with this study?

-Second, from our experience, entering 20 days before earnings is usually not the best time.
+- From our experience, entering 20 days before earnings is usually not the best time.
 On average, the ideal time to enter is around 5-10 days before earnings.
 This when the stocks experience the largest IV spike.
+But it is also different from stock to stock.

 As a side note, presenting the results as dollar P/L on one contract trade is meaningless.
 GMCR is trading around $150 today, and pre-earnings straddle cost is around $1,500.
 In 2009, the stock was around $30, and pre-earnings straddle cost was around $500.
 Would you agree that 10% gain (or loss) on $1,500 trade is different than 10% gain (or loss) on $500 trade?
 The only thing that matters is percentage P/L, not dollar P/L.